Cecil Hoskins: Family, homes and gardens

 Hoskins grew up in a large family, as the second son of a prosperous industrialist, Charles Hoskins.
 Three of his siblings—Hilda, Nellie, and Henry Guildford—died by 1916, and are commemorated by the Hoskins Memorial Church at Lithgow.
 The garden of that church was designed and planted by landscape gardener Paul Sorensen.
 It was as head of the family that Hoskins handed over the completed church in November 1928.

-He was close to and had a lifelong working connection with his supportive younger brother Arthur Sidney (Sid) Hoskins (1892-1959).
+He was close to and had a lifelong working connection with his supportive younger brother Arthur Sidney (Sid) Hoskins (1892–1959).
 Sid would work with Hoskins in the steel industry, from 1908 until 1949, when he retired, later taking up grazing with his son Phillip, in South Australia.
 The two men worked so closely together, that they were referred to, at Port Kembla, as 'Mr Cecil' and 'Mr Sid'; quite different in personality, but almost two parts of the same person.
 Hoskins was seen as having inherited his father's hard-edged approach to his workers.
 Sid was seen as the more approachable of the two, and was known for his generosity, involvement in the local community, and quiet philanthropy.

-Also part of his extended family was Jeannie Hoskins (née Mathieson), widow of Hoskins' elder brother, Henry Guildford Hoskins, their daughter, Lynette, and son, also Henry Guildford.
+Also part of his extended family were Jeannie Hoskins (née Mathieson), widow of Hoskins' elder brother, Henry Guildford Hoskins, their daughter, Lynette, and son, also Henry Guildford.